episerver/cms-visual-builder-hello-world/README.md

     }
 `)

-const CompositionElementNodeComponent = (props: {
+const CompositionComponentNodeComponent = (props: {
-    compositionElementNode: FragmentType<typeof CompositionElementNodeFragment>
+    compositionComponentNode: FragmentType<typeof CompositionComponentNodeFragment>
 }) => {
-    const compositionElementNode = useFragment(CompositionElementNodeFragment, props.compositionElementNode)
+    const compositionComponentNode = useFragment(CompositionComponentNodeFragment, props.compositionComponentNode)
-    const element = compositionElementNode.element
+    const component = compositionComponentNode.component
-    switch (element?.__typename) {
+    switch (component?.__typename) {
         case "ParagraphElement":
-            return <ParagraphElementComponent paragraphElement={element}/>
+            return <ParagraphElementComponent paragraphElement={component}/>
         default:
             return <>NotImplementedException</>
     }
 }

-export default CompositionElementNodeComponent
+export default CompositionComponentNodeComponent
 ```

-As you can see based on `element.__typename` we can use different components - in our
+As you can see based on `component.__typename` we can use different components - in our
 example we will use `ParagraphElementComponent`.

 ### Subscribing to content changes